AndySomogyi/sbmlsolver/README.md

 4. Test by runnin ```import roadrunner```.

 The Python version behind Colab is reasonably stable but can change.
 This issue to changes in how colab handles packages. we try to keep abreast of changes at colab.

+# Example Python usage

+Once installed in Python (using pip or using the wheels directly), the following simple example script should demonstrate the basics of a roadrunner simulation:

 ```python
 import roadrunner